-

 What are the main differences in M&A transaction terms between acquiring a business from a trade seller and financial sponsor backed company in your jurisdiction?

 Upon an exit, the aim of a financial sponsor seller would typically be to achieve a “clean break” to enable a distribution of sale proceeds to the fund as soon as possible.
 Accordingly, a financial sponsor would generally seek to implement a locked box purchase price mechanism in order to achieve price certainty rather than a completion accounts mechanism, which would involve a potential purchase price adjustment and may result in a hold back of proceeds.
 Please see the comments at paragraph 5 on the use of locked box purchase price mechanisms in the UAE.
 Furthermore, a financial sponsor typically seeks to limit the warranties contained in the sale and purchase agreement to fundamental title and capacity warranties only.
-However, it is becoming more common these days on a financial sponsor sale for W&I insurance to be used in order to provide recourse to the buyer for any breach of business warranties.
-In our opinion W&I insurance is now used in the majority of financial sponsor sales processes.
+However, it is becoming increasingly common for W&I insurance to be used in order to provide recourse to the buyer for any breach of business warranties.

-On the other hand, trade sellers in the UAE lack experience of, and therefore tend to be less comfortable using, locked box purchase price mechanics on an exit.
-Furthermore, trade sellers in the UAE are more likely to be willing to bear risk in relation to the target and to stand behind business warranties (subject to standard disclosure qualifications and limitations on liability).
+On the other hand, trade sellers in the UAE (by their nature) are less experienced in M&A transactions, and therefore tend to be less comfortable using locked box purchase price mechanics on an exit.
+Furthermore, trade sellers in the UAE are more likely to be willing to bear risk in relation to the target and to stand behind business warranties (subject to standard disclosure qualifications and limitations on liability) although we have seen an increasing number of trade sellers looking to benefit from W&I insurance.

 As a general rule, financial sponsors are also more focused on limiting conditions precedent to completion as far as possible whereas trade sellers may be more amenable to including more fulsome CPs (e.g. a material adverse change CP).